 The trickle-up effect: Micro-influencing your way to the top

-However, you often can’t expect the biggest names to be loyal to you.
+However, unless you also pay ‘big’, you can’t expect the biggest names to stay loyal to your brand over time.

 But if your company appreciated and acknowledged a magic middle influencer, you might just earn a long-lasting and mutually beneficial relationship.

-And who knows, with your help, they might make into the big leagues themselves and your emails will be amongst the few that actually reaches them?
+And who knows, with your help, they might make into the big leagues themselves — and then your emails will be amongst the few that actually reaches them?